 “We are working to locate approximately 140 horses that went to different premises across Colorado.
 We are asking horse owners to contact us if they purchased horses in Weld County between July 18 to August 20, 2018,” said State Veterinarian, Dr. Keith Roehr.
 “We will work with owners to see if their horses came from the quarantined property.
 This is an important step in the disease investigation.”

 Officials said the investigation into the EIA case has led to a quarantine order in Weld County and to "hold orders" in several premises across Colorado including Weld, Adams, Arapahoe, Crowley, Delta, Douglas, El Paso, Mesa, and Montrose counties.
-On Monday, officials said there were hold orders on 26 premises in 13 counties.

 So far, 37 exposed horses have been found throughout the state.